 The planning balance and the tilted balance are relevant, mainly, because they provide a clear – and well-used – route to securing planning permission for new housing when local planning policies are not supportive.

 All decisions on planning applications should be based on an objective balancing exercise.
 This is known as applying the “planning balance”.

 It is established by law that planning applications should be refused if they conflict with local (and neighbourhood) policies “unless material considerations indicate otherwise”.

 Click the button below to find out more about material planning considerations, including what they are and what they include.

 In non-planning speak, this basically just means that the positive impacts of a development should be balanced against its negative impacts.

-Conflict with Local Plan policies will always be a negative impact.
+Conflict with local and neighbourhood planning policies will always be a negative impact.
 If the policies are up-to-date, that negative impact will be given a lot of weight.
-However, if they’re out-of-date, the weight given to the negative impact will be seriously reduced.
+However, if they’re out-of-date, the weight given to the negative impact will be reduced.